Temporary Resident Visa

 What documentation do I need for a Visitor Visa?

 A Temporary Resident Visa or visitor visa is a temporary document that allows a temporary stay in Canada.
-Aside from the basic documentation required for this type of visas such as basic identification, one of the main obstacles of obtaining a Temporary Resident Visa is demonstrating that your stay in Canada is temporary in nature and that your exit Canada upon the expiring date of your approve visitor visa.
-You should provide documentation that demonstrates your intended purpose in Canada is temporary as well as strong ties to your home country that will satisfy an officer that you stay is indeed temporary in nature.
-Demonstrating ties your home country can be in the form of proof of ownership, funds or investments in your home country, family ties and employment.
-Though obtaining a visitor visa does not require a substantial amount of documentation as per the guidelines of citizenship and immigration Canada, they are complex in nature and not easily obtained, providing strong documentary evidence to support your application is key to successful outcome.
+Aside from the basic documentation required for this type of visa, such as basic identification, one of the main obstacles to obtaining a Temporary Resident Visa is demonstrating that your stay in Canada is temporary in nature and that you exit Canada upon the expiring date of your approve visitor visa.
+You should provide documentation that demonstrates your intended purpose in Canada is temporary, as well as strong ties to your home country that will satisfy an officer that your stay is indeed temporary in nature.
+Demonstrating ties to your home country can be in the form of proof of ownership, funds or investments in your home country, family ties and employment.
+Though obtaining a visitor visa does not require a substantial amount of documentation as per the guidelines of citizenship and immigration in Canada, they are complex in nature and not easily obtained; providing strong documentary evidence to support your application is key to a successful outcome.